-When it comes to wedding entertainment, the right music is key to creating the perfect party atmosphere.
+When it comes to your wedding, the right music is key to creating the perfect atmosphere.
+So you need to make sure you ask your wedding band, DJ or musician the right questions before you book them.

-Depending on the theme of your wedding, there are so many options to choose from: live music for a festival vibe, a swing band for a vintage theme, a DJ to help dance the night away or even a string quartet to accompany you down the aisle.
+Depending on the theme of your wedding, there are so many options to choose from: live music for a festival vibe, a swing band for some sophisticated glamour or a DJ to help dance the night away.

-But if you don’t know where to start with booking a band or DJ for your wedding, how much they’ll cost or what essential info you need to know, we’ve got the answers.
+But if you don’t know where to start with booking a band or DJ for your wedding, how much they’ll cost or what essential information you need to know, we’ve got the answers.

 Read on for the 25 key questions you need to ask your wedding band, musician or DJ.